samthiriot/knime-shapefiles-as-WKT/docs/index.md

 ## Read spatial data from several formats:

 Read information from:
-* Spatial databases including postgis.
+* Spatial databases including postgis
 * ESRI shapefile format; we support all the types of geometries, including lines, points or polygons.
 * KML
 * GML v3
+* GeoJSON
+* GeoTIFF

 ## Write spatial data into several format